 The report also highlights the need to improve support for people living with a cancer diagnosis.
 Our recent report, Losing Myself: The Reality of Life with a Brain Tumour, revealed that one in three people with a brain tumour may experience personality changes, four in five experience mobility problems, and nine out of ten have become more reliant on others.
 The roll out of a cancer recovery package as proposed by the task force sounds like it will be a good start, provided it contains the right elements for people with a brain tumour.

 We were also pleased to see the recommendation for clear guidance mandating that commissioners must meet excess treatment costs for clinical trials.
-Increased participation in trials is one of the issues that we are trying to address through our five year plan, Defeating Brain Tumours: Our Strategy 2015-2012.
+Increased participation in trials is one of the issues that we are trying to address through our five year plan, our strategy.
 Difficulty in securing reimbursement for excess treatment costs from commissioners is one barrier to non-commercial research taking place, and we will be working to address other barriers for brain tumour research through our own strategy.